-Callout LED State Description The module does not need to be replaced.
+Callout LED State Description scenarios: The module does not need to be replaced.
 The module needs to be replaced, but the module is not safe to remove.
 To determine which scenario is true, check the control-panel ear's ATTN LED.
 If that LED is not illuminated, no module in the system needs to be replaced.
-Blinking amber Fault; safe to replace the module.
+Distinguished Fault; safe to replace the module.
 LED illuminates with DC power or with standby power.
-To replace, see "Removing and Replacing an I/O Module" on page 114.
-No request to identify module activated (normal operation).
-4 UID Off To identify, see "Identifying a System or Component" on page 195.
+Blinking amber To replace, see "Removing and Replacing an I/O Module" on page 116.
+UID Off No request to identify module activated (normal operation).
+4 To identify, see "Identifying a System or Component" on page 220.
 Solid blue Request to identify mod- ule activated; LED illu- minates with DC power or